 NATO extends Stoltenberg term for a year due to Russia's war

-NATO leaders are extending the mandate of Secretary-General Jens Stoltenberg for an extra year to help steer the 30-nation military organization through the security crisis sparked by Russia’s war on Ukraine
+NATO Secretary-General Jens Stoltenberg will remain in his role for an extra year to help steer the 30-nation military organization through the security crisis sparked by Russia’s war on Ukraine

-BRUSSELS -- NATO leaders are extending the mandate of Secretary-General Jens Stoltenberg for an extra year to help steer the 30-nation military organization through the security crisis sparked by Russia’s war on Ukraine.
+BRUSSELS -- NATO Secretary-General Jens Stoltenberg will remain in his role for an extra year to help steer the 30-nation military organization through the security crisis sparked by Russia’s war on Ukraine.

-Stoltenberg tweeted Thursday that he is “honored” by the decision of NATO leaders “to extend my term as Secretary General until 30 September 2023.
+Stoltenberg tweeted Thursday that he is “honored” by the decision of NATO leaders to extend his term until Sept.
+30, 2023.

 “As we face the biggest security crisis in a generation, we stand united to keep our alliance strong and our people safe,” he said.